20squares/blog/_posts/2025-05-21-open-games-repost.md

 The above expression is a declaration of an open game.
 You can think of it as a large (possibly constant) function.
 That is, on the left hand side of the equation you provide the name of the game `_NameOfGame_` as well as possible arguments that the game depends on `_var1_ ,...`.
 Think of the arguments as exogenous parameters on which the game depends such as utility functions, cost functions, discount factors, name of players etc.

-Regarding the right hand side of the equation, the `[opengame\| ... \|]` is the syntax that contains the relevant information to define an open game.
+Regarding the right hand side of the equation, the `opengame` is the syntax that contains the relevant information to define an open game.
 The internals are seperated from the externals through two separating lines `:---:`.

 For now, we focus on the external parts.
 Recall the diagram above.
 The outside perspective corresponds to having the box with 4 wires.
 Hence, we need to provide inputs/outputs.
 In many cases this will boil down to assigning variable names to make clear on which information a game does depend on.